Month 2, Day 26, Friday 9:00 p.m.

 When the silence continued past the point of awkwardness, Siobhan wondered.
 ‘Is this a negotiation tactic?
 Is Kiernan trying to make me uneasy and force me to speak first?’
 If so, she was displeased to admit that it was working.
 The Lino-Wharton raven messenger spell would only last so long.
 If the meeting dragged out too long, the raven might just suddenly die in the middle of their conversation, and that wasn’t the message of confidence and authority she wanted to portray at all.
-So she guided the raven to talk.
+So she guided the raven to speak.
 “Do not waste my time.
 You have come to ask a boon of me, so do so.”

 Kiernan cleared his throat.
 “The book.
 Do you still have it?”

-Siobhan paused, then asked carefully.
-“Myrddin’s book?”
+Siobhan paused, then asked carefully, “Myrddin’s book?”